RawToast/efi/README.md

 # EFI

 My personal OpenCore EFI configuration.
-Using [Opencore 0.5.7](https://github.com/acidanthera/OpenCorePkg)
+Using [Opencore 0.5.9](https://github.com/acidanthera/OpenCorePkg)

 Based on examples by [Technolli](https://www.technolli.com) and tweaked based on various examples on hackintosh forums.
+It seems the ITX X570 motherboards are very similar, so you might be able to just use these files with only serial number changes.

 ## Current System